gurbyz/power-wheel-card/README.md

 ## Installation instructions
 1. Check the requirements above.
 If you don't comply to the requirements, the card won't be much of use for you or just won't work.

 1. You can install the power-wheel-card using [HACS](https://hacs.xyz/) in Home Assistant.
+Click on Frontend and click on the big '+' icon in the right lower part of your screen.
-Search for `Power Wheel Card` in the *Plugins* tab.
+Search for `Power Wheel Card`.

    *OR:*